YouTube to Text: How to Convert Any YouTube Video to Text in 2026

 Q: Is it legal to convert YouTube videos to text?

-A: Creating a transcript for personal use (studying, note-taking, accessibility) is generally acceptable under fair use.
+A: Personal use (studying, notes, accessibility) is generally fair use.
 Republishing someone else's content as your own is not.
-Always respect copyright and the creator's terms.
+Respect copyright and the creator's terms.

 Q: Can I convert YouTube Shorts to text?

 A: Yes.
-VidNotes handles Shorts URLs the same as standard YouTube videos.
-Paste the Shorts link and the transcription works identically.
+VidNotes handles Shorts the same as standard YouTube videos.

 Q: What languages are supported?

-A: VidNotes supports 50+ languages with automatic detection, including Spanish, French, German, Japanese, Chinese, Arabic, Korean, Portuguese, Hindi, and many more.
-YouTube's built-in captions are primarily English-focused with limited support for other languages.
+A: VidNotes covers 50+ with auto-detection.
+Spanish, French, German, Japanese, Chinese, Arabic, Korean, Portuguese, Hindi, and more.
+YouTube's built-in captions are primarily English with limited support beyond that.

 Q: How long does conversion take?

-A: With VidNotes, a 10-minute video takes roughly 60-90 seconds.
-YouTube's built-in transcript is instant but less accurate.
-Human transcription services take 12-24 hours.
+A: VidNotes does a 10-minute video in roughly 60-90 seconds.
+YouTube's transcript is instant but less accurate.
+Human services take 12-24 hours.

 Q: Can I convert a YouTube playlist to text?

-Q: What if YouTube's transcript option is disabled on a video?
+Q: What if YouTube's transcript option is disabled?

-A: Some creators disable the transcript feature.
-VidNotes works independently of YouTube's caption system, so it can transcribe videos even when YouTube's own transcript is unavailable.
+A: Some creators turn it off.
+VidNotes works independently of YouTube's caption system, so it transcribes either way.

 The Bottom Line

-Converting YouTube to text is no longer a tedious manual process.
-For occasional, low-stakes use, YouTube's built-in captions work in a pinch.
-For anything more serious, whether you are a student building study materials, a professional documenting webinars, or a creator repurposing content, a dedicated tool delivers far better results.
+Turning YouTube into text isn't tedious anymore.
+For low-stakes occasional use, YouTube's built-in captions work in a pinch.
+For anything more serious, whether you're building study material, documenting webinars, or repurposing content, a dedicated tool delivers way better results.

-VidNotes stands out because it goes beyond raw transcription to give you summaries, action items, flashcards, and an AI chat interface, all from a single YouTube URL.
-Try it free at app.vidnotes.app or download the iOS or Android app to convert your first video in under two minutes.
+VidNotes stands out because it goes past raw transcription.
+Summaries, action items, flashcards, AI chat, all from one YouTube URL.
+Try it free at app.vidnotes.app or grab the iOS or Android app and convert your first video in under two minutes.

 Need to transcribe other platforms?
 See our guides on Vimeo transcription, Instagram Reels, and webinar recordings.